makersacademy/airport_challenge/MYREADME.md

 | ------------- | ------------- |
 |Airport        | gives permission to take off|
 |Airport        |confirm that plane is no longer at the airport|

 Airport <---- allows plane to take off <--- after take off plane dissapear from hangar
-9. Create hangar
-10. Put planes that landed into the hangar
-11. Check a plane count after take off
-12. Allow for take off only the plane that is in the hangar
-13. Create method landing_at
-14. Create method taking_off_from

-## Installation

-## Usage

 ```